ableinc/pypm/README.md

 2. Unfortunately someone beat me to the name pypm.
 Note that when you use pip install be sure to include the 2.
 This would normally be an issue if you imported this package, but it's a command line tool

-3. When installing using npm, the package.json will not update dependencies.
-This is a known bug.
-Until fixed, use npm/npx to do your installing for node projects.
-All other features work.

-4. When generating the setup.py & setup.cfg files for development mode installation pip, setuptools and wheel may need to be updated.
+3. When generating the setup.py & setup.cfg files for development mode installation pip, setuptools and wheel may need to be updated.
 Follow the instructions above to update alongside setup functionality.

 ## Changelog